mkatq/Affine_Cipher_Program/README.md

-# AffineCipherProgram_UI
+# Affine Cipher Program
-Program with user interface that implement Affine Cipher using Python programming language.
+Program with a user interface that implements Affine Cipher using Python.